-We provide opportunities for children aged 5 years up to adults to get involved either through the activity itself or as a volunteer running events.
-Several parent members have got involved with scoring at events and three of it’s events team acted as an officials at the London 2012 Olympics in recording and announcing roles – one of whom also worked at the 2008 Beijing Olympics also.
-All these officials dedicate time to the local events.
-Probably Plymouth’s most prominent member was Tom Daley but the club also boasts three other Olympians and many Internationals.
+We provide opportunities for everyone to get involved; either through the activity itself or as a volunteer to help run events.
+Several parent members have got involved with scoring and 3 of its events team acted as officials at the London 2012 Olympics in recording and announcing roles – one of whom also worked at the 2008 Beijing Olympics.

 Fito Started diving 1979 and spent 8 years on the Mexican National Team

 He is a qualified diving and trampolining coach, starting his coaching life in Bradford in 1999 and then in Southampton in 2006.

 Fito has Coached 6 different Elite Junior National medalists (up to April 2007) and has had seven International appointments as coach to GB Junior Team (up to April 2007)

 In May 2016 Fito claimed a gold medal at the European Masters Championships in London in the men’s 45-49 year-old platform competition.